surveygraph/surveygraphr/README.md

 Once R/RcppExports.R has been built, we can carry out a local build, by running the shell command `Rscript -e 'package.install("rsgraph", repos=NULL, type="source")` which can also be run from the R interpreter.

+rcompile.R combines the above, by running Rscript rcompile.r